 Signs of meth addiction include:

 - Changes in sleep

-For those who use meth to self-soothe for mental health or unresolved trauma, withdrawal can worsen mental health disorders like anxiety, depression, and bipolar disorder.
+For those who use meth to self-soothe mental health or unresolved trauma, withdrawal can worsen mental health disorders like anxiety, depression, and bipolar disorder.
 Professional treatment will address both the meth addiction and any underlying co-occurring mental health disorders and treat both at the same time.

 Can You Quit Meth Cold Turkey?

-The short answer is that it’s not a good idea to attempt to quit meth cold turkey.
+It is not a good idea to attempt to quit meth cold turkey.
 While some people may have the home environment and support to quit meth cold turkey, it can be dangerous.
 During withdrawal, willpower is not enough to stop someone from using more meth or other drugs.
 Someone can become a danger to themselves or others during withdrawal.
 Quitting cold turkey can lead to relapse, overdose, and other drug use.
 While withdrawal may last a week or two for many people, some develop post-acute withdrawal syndrome, also known as PAWS.
 Post-acute withdrawal can cause symptoms to persist and return for months or years, making it difficult to stay sober without help.

 Begin Methamphetamine Detox in New Hampshire Today

 Liberty Health Services specializes in family-friendly, intimate detox in beautiful New Hampshire.
 Our boutique clinic houses 24 clients at a time, providing safe, inclusive medically-assisted detox for various drugs and alcohol, including meth.
-Focusing on family, our clinic can help you, and your loved ones reconnect and heal together.
+Focusing on family, our clinic can help you and your loved ones reconnect and heal together.
 Call us now at 855.959.4521 or fill out our online contact form to learn more about our detox treatment programs and reserve your spot.